telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/localization-spreadsh/localization.md

 ### Namespaces

 Each message has a corresponding namespace listed under a category, depending on its location or function representation within the widget.
-Below are all five namespace categories Kendo UI Spreadsheet usses.
+Below are all five namespace categories Kendo UI Spreadsheet uses.
 Click on each to see the full list of namespaces it holds.

 - [kendo.spreadsheet.messages.borderPalette]({% slug localization_borderpalette_messages_spreadsheet_widget%})
 - [kendo.spreadsheet.messages.dialogs]({% slug localization_dialogs_messages_spreadsheet_widget%})